mooorkey/terminal-app/README.md

 ### Description

 This app is a MVP of a Cat Hotel Booking System for the Purr Seasons Cat Hotel.
-The app allows a user to book a hotel stay for their cat, in a 7 day period.
+The aim of this MVP was to create a booking system that allows one cat to create one booking, with a choice of several rooms in a seven day period.

-The user can create a booking for their cat by choosing a room type and the days that they would like to book their cat in.

-The user is able to look at the different room types and see additional information for each.
-They are also able to see the details of the hotel, such as the contact information and a little bit about the hotel.

-Once the user has created a booking they are able to see the booking that they created, including the total price of the room they selected.

 ### Functionality